JunaidAlam789/posver35/README.md

 # POS (Point of Sale) System

-A modern Point of Sale system built with Next.js 14, Prisma, SQLite, and shadcn/ui.
+A modern Point of Sale system built with Next.js 14, Prisma, PostgreSql, and shadcn/ui.

 ## Features